Master of Design Administration (MDA)

 On completing the Programme you will be able to demonstrate knowledge and understanding of:

-- The structure and regulation of the construction industry and design services within the UK.
+- Demonstrate a systematic and in depth understanding of the methods used to regulate development, the construction industry and the provision of design services within and outside the UK

 On completing the Programme you will be able to:

-- Identify and evaluate sources of information (including current research work), relating to the construction industry within and outside the UK
+- Identify and appraise sources of information (including current research work), relating to the construction industry within and outside the UK, to determine their authority and reliability.

 Professional Practical Skills: